siy/reactive-toolbox-core/README.md

 ### Asynchronous Processing

 Asynchronous processing model implemented in this module is based on __Promise__-based asynchronous processing model.
 The core class for this purpose is (obviously) `Promise`.
-Beside usual triggiring actions upon resolution, this implementation contains built-in asynchronous task scheduler and timeout processor.
+Beside usual triggering actions upon resolution, this implementation contains built-in asynchronous task scheduler and timeout processor.
 Implementation is designed to be highly scalable, although careful benchmarking is still pending.

-The implementation does
-not use (nor based on) Java `CompletableFuture`.
+The implementation does not use (nor based on) Java `CompletableFuture`.
 Instead it provides very simple and lightweight implementation.
-Beside general __Promise__ functionality is has built in timeout processing and asynchronous task pool.

 ### Functional Code Style Support